Practice using 'is' and 'are' correctly using a set of subject-verb agreement task cards.

-To keep the task cards out of pockets or under desks, punch a hole in the corner of each to place them on a binder ring.
+To keep the task cards out of pockets or under desks, punch a hole in each corner to place them on a binder ring.

-This resource was created by Kirstin Sowers, a teacher in Illinois and a Teach Starter Collaborator.
+This resource was created by Kirstin Sowers, a Teach Starter Collaborator.

 Don’t stop there!
 We’ve got more activities and resources that cut down on lesson planning time: